neopragma/ruby-galaxy/README.md

 - Worried that the project has become opaque.
 With no obvious progress or results, customer asks for status reports and estimates.

+### Team CustomersPet

+**Activity 1:** Realize _Echo Transaction_ Cucumber step, "Given the application is available."

+The team decides to _swarm_ or to work in a _mob programming_ setting to complete this item, so that all team members will have a consistent understanding of how the solution architecture and delivery pipeline emerge.
+The WIP Limit is 1.

+First, the team discusses the Definition of Done for this story.
+The basic Definition of Done is:

+- An Echo Transaction is processed by the application.

+In turn, the definition of an Echo Transaction is a request passed to the Galaxy service that contains an integer, with a response document containing the integer value incremented by one, to demonstrate that the service processed the message.

+At this point, the team is taking an _outside-in_ test-driven development approach, using an assertion at the "acceptance test" level to guide the solution design.

+The Echo Transaction must penetrate all layers of the application architecture, and must provide a working example of key design considerations such as _observability_.

+There was no need to design the application architecture in detail in advance, as the process of satisfying the Definition of Done for "Given the application is available" will drive out the architecture naturally - there would be no way to run a transaction without it.

+Microservices are a "known" type of solution, and the team is confident they can allow the design to emerge provided they follow the _principle of least astonishment_, without the need for a detailed design up front.
+Other details, such as JSON, Cucumber, Rspec, the Honeycomb API, conventions regarding Ruby project directory structures and file naming conventions, good practices for exception handling, the format and content of configuration files for the various cloud-based services, and general API design guidelines are also well-known and amply documented.
+None of these things must be specified in detail up front before the team can begin development.

+There is no need for team members to make short-term estimates for fine-grained tasks, as there is nothing they could do that would yield greater value than to complete the first work item in the backlog, and no estimate they could produce that would speed delivery of that work item.

 <hr/>